 This method could involve prepayment or postpayment.
 However, since a Principal could exploit the concept by consistently forgetting to bring his/her phone into the vehicle, we suggest making it prepay.
+Prepay would work exactly as with Method B: prepayment at the start of the year for the estimated miles to driven, minus the fuel tax credit.

-The team was also asked to investigate the possibility of using a system such as WSDOT's fuel cards as method to comply with the Legislature's desire to consider a means for periodic payments based on mileage reporting utilizing methods other than on-board diagnostic in-vehicle devices.
+The team was also asked to investigate the possibility of using a system such as the state's vehicle fleet fuel cards as method to comply with the Legislature's desire to consider a means for periodic payments based on mileage reporting utilizing methods other than on-board diagnostic in-vehicle devices.
 The team investigated this approach and found it infeasible for this system.
 A memo describing this evaluation is in the Appendix.